 Hello, my name is Daniel.
 I have been the senior rabbi here at Temple Beth-El since 2013, and I say thank you every day for the opportunity to bring my love of God, Torah, and Am Yisrael to this community.
 I received my rabbinic ordination and a Masters in Jewish Education from the Jewish Theological Seminary of America.
 From my days at the Seminary through my experiences at multiple synagogues, Jewish Camps, Day Schools, Federations, and Jewish retreat centers, I have been honing my commitment to diverse Jewish experiences and to infusing Judaism into all areas of life.

-make Torah relevant to people’s relationships and daily life, and his passion for spirited and joyful spiritual experiences comes from deep in his kishkes and he tries to live by our most sacred Jewish values such as kindness, tolerance, collaboration, and awareness of a united sacred purpose.
+Jewish communal life in general, and Conservative Judaism in particular, bring powerful opportunities, responsibilities, and challenges.
+Our responses should be active ones and can come through spiritual exploration, dialogue, learning, story-telling, and acts of loving-kindness, both formally and informally — spanning all ages and interests.
+Attending to individuals and families during life cycle transitions, making Torah relevant to people’s relationships and daily life, and my passion for spirited and joyful spiritual experiences comes from deep in my kishkes.
+I try to model a life guided by our most sacred Jewish values such as kindness, tolerance, collaboration, and awareness of a united sacred purpose.